Tuesday, July 31, 2012

-But yes, my 503 slant shank Singer can do it too although it would rarely be my first choice because of stitch quality.
-Note that this is a zigzag machine but it is set on straight stitch to use this attachment:
+Here is the slant shank version of the buttonholer on my Singer 503.
+(Note that this is a zigzag machine but it is set on straight stitch to use this attachment)

 So this concludes today's Fun With Buttonholers.
 I have all the templates for any size buttonhole I've ever wanted to make.
 I even have the eyelet template, but only a black plastic reproduction since the original is quite expensive and hard to find (it's on my "Look Out" list!)